ericgundrum/squidhall/README.md

 This is a project to create a virtual 'exhibits hall' for ConZealand based on the actual TSB Arena in Wellington New Zealand for the ConZealand 2020 Science Fiction Worldcon.
-The TSB Arena is known to Worldcon staff as 'Squid Hall', thus the
+The TSB Arena is known to Worldcon staff as 'Squid Hall', thus the name of the project.

+One of the main goals of the Squid Hall to enable the ability to 'data drive' the exhibits in the hall from an external source, in this case a web site to which the exhibiters can upload pictures and 3D models.
+To this end the project has adopted a 'file driven' approach using JSON data input to generate Javascript files.

+These files can either link to content or contain the content internally.
+In the latter case, this means you can open a Squid Hall HTML file from the file system and not have issues with CORS the way you would if the content was loaded from a link.

 ## Developer notes